 The Agua Caliente Cultural Museum

-Joshua Tree is a bit less than an hour away from Palm Springs by car and one of the reasons why people visit the area from San Diego for its magical desert landscapes full of unusual plants and imposing boulders.
+Joshua Tree is a bit less than an hour away from Palm Springs by car and one of the reasons people visit the area from San Diego.
+The magical desert scenery and landscapes full of unusual plants and imposing boulders are incredible.

 Free Things to Do in Palm Springs